 Mayo Family Winery

 To reach Mayo from Benziger, take a left onto Arnold Dr. You will travel through the heart of Glen Ellen.
 There are several good restaurants and places to stay on this stretch.
-Mayo is located at the end of Arnold Dr. where it meets Highway 12.
+Mayo is at the end of Arnold Drive, where Arnold meets Highway 12.
 Mayo recently opened this Glen Ellen tasting room and limited production wine facility.
 Mayo specializes in single vineyard wines and small case production.
 Mayo’s Zinfandels have been a favorite of many of the locals.
 From Mayo, one can loop back on Highway 12 to either visit the town of Sonoma or eventually take Highway 121 back to San Francisco.